dmitry-korolev/light-observable/docs/consume/forEach.md

 type forEach = <T>(fn?: (value: T) => void) => (stream: Observable<S>) => Promise<void>
 ```

 Starts consuming a source, processing each `next` event with provided function.
-Returns a Promise, which resolves, when the source completes, or rejects it the source errors.
+Returns a Promise, which resolves when the source completes, or rejects if the source errors.
 ```typescript
 import { of } from 'light-observable/observable'
 import { forEach } from 'light-observable/operators'